SchwarzIT/onyx/apps/showcase/content/en/components/02.form-elements/textarea/index.md

 ### Basic

-The height of the textarea is sized automatically by default which ensures that there is a minimum height which grows as the user types in until the maximum height is reached.
-You can customize the minimum and maximum number of rows using the `autosize` property or disable the maximum height completely so the textarea grows infinitely.
+By default, the height of the textarea is sized automatically, which ensures a minimum height that grows as the user types until a maximum height is reached.
+You can customize the minimum and maximum number of rows using the `autosize` property, or you can disable the maximum height completely, allowing the textarea to grow infinitely.

-_Type in multiple rows in the example below to see the autosize in action._
+_Type multiple rows into the example below to see the autosizing in action._

 Additionally, the user can resize the textarea manually by dragging the bottom right corner vertically.
 You can disable this feature using the `disableManualResize` property.